Traits of Successful Sales Managers: The Top 7

 The Job of a Sales Manager

-When we ask CEOs what they expect from their sales managers, their answers are strikingly consistent.
-They want leaders who combine the empathy and team-building skill of a Super Bowl–winning coach with the discipline and laser focus of a top military commander.
-It’s a rare and demanding role — part solution selling strategist, part motivator, part results-driver.
+When CEOs describe what they expect from their sales managers, the pattern is unmistakable.
+They want leaders who blend the emotional intelligence and trust-building instincts of a championship coach with the rigor, clarity, and accountability of a seasoned military commander.
+That combination is rare — and increasingly non-negotiable.

 The Top Seven Traits of Successful Sales Managers

-Based upon sales leadership simulation assessment data and feedback given to thousands of sales leaders who attend our sales management training program and business sales training workshops over the last thirty years, we have developed a list of the top traits of successful sales managers.
+Based upon sales leadership simulation assessment data and feedback given to thousands of sales leaders who attend our business sales training workshops over the last thirty years, we have developed a list of the top traits of successful sales managers.
 The top performing sales managers are:

 1. Strategic Thinkers